 The goals of sensorimotor psychotherapy focus on helping clients develop their own internal resources to process the trauma, transcend the prolonged flight-flight-or-freeze reaction of the autonomic nervous system, recognize and self-regulate emotions, and respond calmly and thoughtfully to their world.1,6

-- Develop deeper awareness of physical symptoms and sensations and how these relate to the trauma and emotional responses
+- Develop awareness of physical symptoms and sensations and how these relate to the trauma and emotional responses

 What Can Sensorimotor Therapy Help With?